WHY EMAIL MARKETING FOR ARTISTS?

-* If you’re working with gallery, ask them to share emails of people who expressed interested in your art.
+* If you’re working with a gallery, ask them to share the emails of people who expressed interested in your art.

-* Open Studios: hold the guestbook in your hand, pass it on to people who come in.
-People rarely decline
+* Open Studios: hold the guestbook in your hand, pass it on to the people who come in.
+People rarely decline.

-* Make the “Subscribe” page prominent in the top menu
+* Make the “Subscribe” page prominent in the menu

-* Have “Leave a comment” form in your blog
+* Have a “Leave a comment” form in your blog

 * Use a “squeeze page” layout (watch this video for more on: Squeeze Page Formula)

 And don’t fret too much, everyone knows how to use the “unsubscribe” button.
 And it is OK, if people do.
 (But that depends more on your email content than anything else)